-Similar to Wix, you can use the App Market to set up any features you want to add on your website.
+Similar to Wix, you can use the App Market to set up any features you want to add to your website.
 Want to create a concert gallery or fan webpage?
 If so, the Huzzaz or Cincopa apps can help.
 There are options for setting up online store products, adding social media functionality, and more.

 There are two advantages to using Site123 over other options.
 Many plans offer the opportunity to publish your website in multiple languages.
 They support over 80 languages, allowing you to market your music or services to a much wider audience.

 The other advantage is that Site123 offers an inexpensive e-commerce platform.
 All paid plans provide at least some e-commerce functionality.
 You can sell tickets, T-shirts, digital downloads, and more via your website.
 If you have only a few products, then the Basic service will work fine.
 If you have a more extensive line, there are plans that will support whatever sized web store you need for your website, and for cheaper than what other website builders charge.

 If you’d like to learn more about Site123, don’t miss our expert review.

 Squarespace is the only website builder on this list that doesn’t have a free plan, yet it’s here for good reason.
 With its own music player and SoundCloud integration, Squarespace offers lots of added value for musicians at a fair price.
 It does, however, have a 14-day free trial – no credit card required.